-A list of useful articles and resource to learn and understand open source project management, the difference between a project and products, why people contribute, and other interesting information.
+A list of useful articles, white papers, tweets (punchlines) and a video to learn and understand open source project management, the difference between a project and products, why people contribute, and other interesting information.

 I built this page for I often have to share this kind of resources with my colleagues and managers.